zdravkov/kendo-docs/api/web/grid.md

 ### columns.sortable.compare `Function`

-A JavaScript function which is used to compare the values - should return -1 if first argument is less than second one, 0 if both are the same or +1 if the second one is greater that then first one.
+A JavaScript function which is used to compare the values - should return -1 if first argument is less than second one, 0 if both are the same or +1 if the first one is greater than second one.

 #### Example - define custom compare function